 See also deriv.

 increase(series_selector[d]) is a rollup function, which calculates the increase over the given lookbehind window d per each time series returned from the given series_selector.
-It is expected that the series_selector returns time series of counter type.

 Unlike Prometheus, it takes into account the last sample before the given lookbehind window d when calculating the result.
 See this article for details.